AdguardTeam/KnowledgeBase/docs/adguard-for-ios/web-extension.md

 If you use this method, you may have to go to Safari settings to grant AdGuard extension the necessary permissions anyway.

 You should now be able to see AdGuard among the available extensions.
-Tap it, and then tap on the yellow **i** icon.
+Tap it and then the yellow **i** icon.
 Enable **Advanced protection** by tapping the *Turn on* button and confirming the action.

->If you use AdGuard for iOS without Premium subscription, you won't be able to enable **Advanced protection**.
+> If you use AdGuard for iOS without Premium subscription, you won't be able to enable **Advanced protection**.

 Alternatively, you can enable **Advanced protection** directly from the app, in the **Protection** tab (second from the left in the bottom icon row).